-The Icarus Trophy is the world’s longest paramotoring air-race, it’s also the toughest.
-2019 shall see the Trophy hitting the skies over Brazil for the first time after hugely successful previous editions being held in the US and in Africa.
-Expertly or badly guide your paramotor from the start to the finish, overcoming everything that gets thrown your way.
-Race Class pilots must remain totally unsupported the entire way.
-Adventure Class pilots are able to accept some assistance.
+The Icarus Trophy is the world’s longest paramotoring air-race.
+The Trophy is next hitting the skies over Brazil for the first time after hugely successful previous editions being held in the US and in Africa.
+Race Division pilots must remain unsupported the entire way.
+Adventure Division pilots are able to accept some assistance.

 There’s a tad more to it than all that though, so get your eyeballs ready and read on.